fbpx

 Wood carving presentation at Tamaki Maori Village.
 Photo credit: Darren Cheung

-They also talked about traditional Maori tattooing.
-It involved piercing the skin 3 times: First, they broke the skin, then they added the ink, finally they sealed it in.
+They also discussed traditional Maori tattooing.
+It involved piercing the skin three times: first, they broke the skin, then they added the ink, and finally, they sealed it in.

 Poi Demonstration